-Fly from Alghero to London City, via Milan, arriving c.
-4.15pm.
+Fly from Cagliari to London Gatwick, arriving c.
+1.45pm.

 Price, per person

-Flights (Economy) with Alitalia (Airbus 320, Embraer 90); travel by private coach for airport transfers and excursions; hotel accommodation; breakfasts, 4 lunches (including 1 picnic) & 5 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer.
+Flights (economy class) with British Airways (Airbus 320); travel by private coach for airport transfers and excursions; hotel accommodation; breakfasts, 4 lunches (including 1 picnic) & 4 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturer and tour manager.

-Hotel Regina Margherita, Cagliari: a refurbished 4-star hotel, externally unattractive but internally clean and bright, with spacious rooms.
+Hotel Regina Margherita, Cagliari: refurbished 4-star hotel, externally unattractive but internally clean and bright, with spacious rooms.
 Mariano IV Palace Hotel, Oristano: the only centrally located 4-star hotel in the town, in need of refurbishment.
 Bedrooms are a good size if a little dated.
-Hotel Leonardo da Vinci, Sassari: 3-star hotel close to the historic centre but rooms are simple, small and ill-lit.
 These hotels are the best in their localities, but are by no means luxurious or indeed memorable.

 The flights offered on this tour are indirect via Milan as at the time of going to press there are no airlines other than Easyjet and Ryanair that offer direct flights from London to Sardinia on the days this tour runs.
 Low-cost airlines do not offer viable booking conditions for tour operators arranging group travel.
 However, participants who prefer to arrange their travel independently and fly directly can do so.

 A lot of walking, some over rough ground at archaeological sites or over cobbled or uneven paving.
 Fitness and sure-footedness are essential, particularly for clambering up nuraghi.
 Some days involve a lot of driving.
-Average distance by coach per day: 75 miles
+Average distance by coach per day: 62 miles.